 Krylon started as a manufacturer of clear brush-on acrylic protective coatings mainly used in commercial art businesses.

-Soon after, Kester, one of the founders, got inspired by the DuPont Corporation’s creation of a dispersal formula that combined gas and liquid in a single spray container.
+Soon, Kester, one of the founders, got inspired by the DuPont Corporation’s creation of a dispersal formula that combined gas and liquid in a spray container.

 At first, Krylon only produced clear aerosol coatings, and its sales were still limited to the art and advertising trades.